Al-Kohollik/discord-simpleRPC/README.md

 # Discord SimpleRPC
 ## By Al-Kohollik
 A simple custom Discord Rich Presence Client to have any "Playing a Game" status you want.
 This is fully customizable and allows you to set your Game Status to be exactly the same as a real game!
 This client needs to be running on the same computer that is running your Discord client (like how a normal game runs while Discord is also open).
-For now, [Node.js](https://nodejs.org/en/) is needed to be installed in order to run this.
-This should be fixed and updated as a packaged and downloadable executable very soon.

-This is a WIP and I am planning on making it easier use.

 ## Setup
 ### Required